istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-3/index.md

 configure applications to direct the traffic to the proxy and use some proxy protocol, for example, [SOCKS](https://en.wikipedia.org/wiki/SOCKS).
 Since operators must configure the applications, this solution is not transparent.
-Moreover, operators can't use Kubernetes-aware, since neither pod labels nor pod service account are known to the egress proxy.
-Such egress proxies cannot fulfill the fourth requirement, that is they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
+Moreover, operators can't use pod labels or pod service accounts to configure the proxies because the egress proxies don't know about them.
+Therefore, **the egress proxies are not Kubernetes-aware** and can't fulfill the fourth requirement because

+cannot fulfill the fourth requirement, that is they cannot enforce policies by source if the source is specified by a Kubernetes artifact.
 The egress proxies can fulfill the first, second, third and fifth requirements, but not the fourth and the six requirements.